Top takeaways from Brand New Conference 2024.

 As marketing-obsessed creatives and strategists, we love seeking out new ideas to bring back to our client projects.
 One of our favorite sources for new marketing perspectives, particularly around building brands, is the annual Brand New Conference for corporate and brand identities.
 It’s a two-day event packed with inspiring speakers and incredible work examples from all kinds of industries, including Fortune 500 companies, start-ups and everything in between.

-E&S Associate Creative Director, Kristen Kelly, and Senior Project Lead, Paige Chambers, hopped on a quick flight to Salt Lake City to see what this year’s conference had in store.
+E&S Senior Art Director, Kristen Kelly, and Senior Project Lead, Paige Chambers, hopped on a quick flight to Salt Lake City to see what this year’s conference had in store.
 What they heard was a call to challenge the conventional and rethink the way agencies approach design and marketing in a rapidly evolving landscape.
 Below are their top takeaways.

 1. Be brave and take risks.